space307/pure-index/README.md

 - `entry (String)` — path to the package index file. relative to the package directory.
 - `extensions (Array<string>)` — list of file extensions to be considered during the search.
 - `exclude (Array<string>)` — list of directories that will be excluded when searching for imports.
-- `searchDir (String)` — path to the directory where imports should be searched for.
+- `dir (String)` — path to the directory where imports should be searched for.
 - `babelPlugins (Array<string>)` — list of babel plugins that will be used when parsing files.
 - `batch (Number)` — number of files to be traversed in parallel.
 Changing the value may speed up or slow down the script.
 Choose the value yourself.